 Strings are arguably the most expressive instrument next to the human voice.
 Knowing how powerful string instruments can be, it’s often intimidating recording them.
-It’s impossible to give an exact formula for the best string sound – but I have a few key tips that will really help you get that beautiful singing string sound.
+It’s impossible for me to give an exact formula for the best string sound, but I have a few key tips that will really help you get that beautiful singing string sound.

 A Sense of Space

 Figure out where the strings will be in the mix, and the tracking will fall into place.

 Are the strings up front and bold, or are they providing a back drop?
 If you are going for a “soul style” string section, you can place the string overheads surprisingly close to the players, because you may want the heavy harmonics and a sense of “in-your-face.”

 For classical inspired rock, your power is really going to come from the guitars and drums.
 You’d be surprised how far you can place the string overheads because the strings are meant to create width and — and not fight with the power instruments.

 With an orchestra, you will probably have both a close overhead set and a far room capture as you want both power and depth from your ensemble.
 Figuring out the strings role, and spatial relevance is half the battle.